 We are a community and living and working together is a central part of what we do.
 This takes, practice, intention and means sharing and playing.
 Sometimes the property is quiet and slow.
 But other times there are visitors, friends, work exchangers and passers by who all bring their own enthusiasm, ideas and rich contributions to the social life of this space.

 We have a few spaces outside that will be available depending on the needs of the time.
-There is a spare room in the farm house, a tent trailer in the back, a renovated school bus in the yard and a yurt/yome in the woods.
-All have privacy, a queen mattress or bigger and a cook stove.
-There is also access to the kitchen in the house and a space in the fridge.
+There is a renovated school bus and a rustic cabin that both have privacy, a double mattress, stocked kitchenette with a cook stove, sink and fridge.
+There are outdoor hot showers and composting toilets.

 There is a stream a walk away in the woods and a pond just before the trees.
 There is a river 10 minutes walking and an old rail way trail that takes you on hikes in a few directions.
 30 minutes walking are the Maitland bat caves set into towering gypsum cliffs.
 And just 5 minutes walking is a grandmother maples tree that looks after the sprawling fields.

 We live 10 min from the Bay of Fundy beaches with the highest tides in the world.
 We swim at high tide and walk the mud flats at low.
 We are 5 minutes from the Shubenacadie river that flows into the bay at times and is filled by the bay at others.
 There are many tourist companies offering rafting trips that cruse the giant tidal bore wave that comes at the tide's turn.
 Oh!
 And there is a canoe and a lake 3 minutes away.